 After Sponsorship Approval: once your sponsorship application is approved, your spouse or partner will enjoy multiple benefits (other than living together!)

-Rights and Responsibilities: your spouse will obtain the right to live, work, and study in Canada permanently.
+Rights and Responsibilities: Your spouse will obtain the right to live, work, and study in Canada permanently.
 They must also respect Canadian laws and fulfill any conditions of their permanent resident status.

 Pathway to Citizenship: your spouse or partner may be eligible to apply for Canadian citizenship, provided they meet the residency and other requirements.

-Access to Services and Benefits: permanent residents will have access to various Canadian services and benefits, including healthcare, education, and social services, helping them integrate into Canadian society.
+Access to Services and Benefits: Permanent residents will have access to various Canadian services and benefits, including healthcare, education, and social services, helping them integrate into Canadian society.

 Final Words:

 Sponsoring your spouse or partner for Canadian immigration is a big decision, but it can lead to an amazing life together in Canada.
 By getting to know the application process, meeting your obligations as a sponsor, and helping your loved one settle in, you can make this journey a success.
 Together, you can build a new chapter of your life in Canada.
+Contact us today for the FREE ASSESSMENT AND 15-MINUTE FREE CONSULTATIONS!

 It is possible and you can certainly give it a try.
 When applying from a non-visa-exempt country, you will need to provide additional evidence that you will leave Canada at the end of your temporary residency.
 In other words, you will need to satisfy all requirements of the visitor visa applications.